jgleas13/iphone-url-sharing-app/README.md

 ## Features

 - **iOS URL Sharing**: Share URLs directly from your iPhone using an iOS Shortcut
-- **AI Summarization**: Automatically generate concise summaries of webpage content using Grok AI
+- **AI Summarization**: Automatically generate concise summaries of webpage content using OpenAI
 - **Tag Generation**: Automatically detect and assign tags based on content type
 - **Modern Dashboard**: View all saved URLs in a clean, organized interface
 - **Google Authentication**: Secure sign-in using Google via Supabase